Exchange Throttling Policy for Exchange Migration

 In addition, you can create a custom throttling policy with higher limits than the default settings, or even disable these limits entirely, and assign it to the user account used by EdbMails.
 This ensures that the migration runs smoothly without interruptions, while maintaining optimal server performance.

-Steps to create custom throttling policy in Exchange Management Shell (EMS)
+Steps to create Custom Throttling Policy in Exchange Management Shell (EMS)

 - Launch Exchange Management Shell (EMS)